AshikaAnand12/GeoChronicle/README.md

 # GeoChronicle : The World at a Glance

 <p align="center">
-  Your one-stop app to explore countries, view maps, and stay updated with top news!
+  Your one-stop app to explore countries, view maps, and stay updated with top news, and compare top countries by population and area!
 </p>

 <p align="center">